AgenticFrameworks

 What level is A Practical Guide to Building Agents for?

-A Practical Guide to Building Agents is aimed at a intermediate audience.
-Recommended background: Familiarity with LLM APIs and prompting, Basic understanding of tool/function calling.
+A Practical Guide to Building Agents is aimed at a beginner audience.
+Recommended background: Basic understanding of LLMs and tool or function calling, Ability to read short Python examples; no agent framework experience required.

 How long does A Practical Guide to Building Agents take?

-Expect roughly ~34-page PDF, ~1 hour read.
+Expect roughly ~45 min read, 34-page PDF.
 Most learners work through it at their own pace.

 What will I learn from A Practical Guide to Building Agents?